Problems We Found In Bakersfield Drinking Water

 Arsenic Detected In Bakersfield Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
-The city’s most recent tap water quality report reported an average arsenic concentration up to 2.28 parts per billion.
+The most recent Bakersfield water quality report reported an average arsenic concentration up to 2.28 parts per billion.

 Because Bakersfield's water contains arsenic, EPA requires the municipality to make the following disclosure in the Consumer Confidence Report (CCR):